 Then I got to thinking… the MOST famous woman in this whole world- not just in the United States, but the ENTIRE world… is my cousin.
 We share grandparents.
 She died young but if she had not, I would have known her.
 You could say, “nah, 7th cousins who are both alive don’t usually know each other”.
 Typically that is true, but in this case, that wouldn’t be true because our families were in close proximity to each other through most of the generations.
 It wasn’t until after Marilyn was an adult that people got scattered around.
 My great grandmother knew her.
 So, I guess maybe she deserves a little more respect from me than what I’ve given.
 I at least need to acknowledge how fabulous she must have been in order to captivate the entire world.
 Women everywhere envied her, tried to copy her, be her, steal her grace, energy etc. And men… they practically drove themselves clinically insane trying to get her attention.

-While I was in the cemetery office discussing Marilyn, a woman overheard my conversation with the staff.
+While I was in the cemetery office discussing Marilyn & talking to everyone about genealogy (in general), a woman has been overhearing my conversation with the staff.
 She then met me outside Marilyn’s crypt, which she had come to visit.
 She told me she had just picked up a book at an estate sale and it was a rare find.
 It was all about Marilyn & had a photo of her on every page with the authors hopelessly devoted affection declared opposite each image.
 I didn’t want to take her “rare find” but she insisted.
 She got it from her car, then wanted a photo of us together with the book.
 All just because I am Marilyn’s cousin & had just verified it in the cemetery office.
 That was a bit flattering!
 She asked me what I thought of Marilyn, and I readily admitted that she probably knows more about Marilyn than I do.
 I have never seen a single movie she was in, never read a single book about her, I just knew that she’s my cousin & that’s all I needed to know to have enough reason to care about being listed in her file.
 She was so intrigued by this, she said she at first didn’t know why she chose to pick that book up, but now she knew that it was meant for her to give it to me, & it was to be the book that introduced me to my cousin.
 I was happy to take it at that point because she got to my feelers by being so emotional about it.
 I glanced at the photos, then I read a couple paragraphs of the first page.
 I determined that this author was shamelessly infatuated, to maybe an unhealthy degree, & he had no problem shouting so from the mountain tops.
 I could not stand to read more than a couple paragraphs, the old sap was just miserable living his life without her in it.
 He thought she walked on water!
 That she was genuinely Gods gift to men.
 Who am I to say he is wrong?
 But, I closed the book.